Dublin,,Ireland,-,24.09.2018.,Facade,Of,James,Toner,Bar,Window

 Advertising

-Luckily for the drinkers, you're never, ever short of cracking pubs in Dublin.
-Sinking a pint of Guinness in one of these boozers is a right of passage on a trip to the city, and it's likely it's pretty high up on your list of things to do while you're there.
+Luckily for the drinkers, you’re never, ever short of cracking pubs in Dublin.
+Sinking a pint of Guinness in one of these boozers is a right of passage on a trip to the city, and it’s likely that sipping the perfect pint is pretty high up on your itinerary list already.

-The pubs here range from classic old man boozers to downright iconic Guinness havens, and there’s plenty of opportunities for cosy fires and Sunday roasts thrown in too for good measure.
-You might even come across a pub cat.
+The pubs here range from classic old man boozers to downright iconic Guinness havens, and there’s plenty of opportunities for cosy fires and trad music sessions thrown in too for good measure.
+One thing to know – unlike the UK, there aren’t many pubs that serve food in Dublin, so don’t expect any pub grub alongside your pint.
 But if you’re ready to get drinking, read on.
 These are the best pubs in Dublin.

 RECOMMENDED: